Loki-Astari/loki-astari.github.io/source/_posts/2014-12-30-c-plus-plus-by-example-smart-pointer.markdown

 This feature can be quite useful (when you want this conversion to happen easily, see std::string).
 But you should definitely be aware of it and think carefully about creating single argument constructors.
 ###Problem 3: Null de-referencing
-I think it is obvious that `operator*` has an issue with dereferencing a Null pointer here:
+I think it is obvious that `operator*` has an issue with de-referencing a Null pointer here:
 ```cpp operator*()

                 T& operator*()  {return *data;}